patchlevel/enum/README.md

 ### values

-You can also gat all Enum instances.
+You can also get all Enum instances.

 ```php
 $instances = Status::values();